mvxGREEN/InSave-MAUI-Android/README.md

 ## ✨ Features
 * **Media Downloader**: Download Instagram posts, photos, videos, stories, reels and more directly to your device.
+* * **Share-to-Download**: Download without leaving the Instagram app!
+Simply share target media to the InSave app to start downloading.
 * **Cross-Platform Ready Code**: Built using .NET MAUI, meaning the core logic and UI can easily be extended to other platforms like iOS or Windows in the future.
 * **C# Powered**: Written entirely in C#, utilizing the robust .NET ecosystem and standard modern coding practices.
 * **Intuitive UI**: A clean, responsive interface designed for Android devices using MAUI's XAML/C# structures.